lloddy/crit-club/README.md

 # Crit Club

-Are you an artist, just out of college/grad school craving the feedback that you once recieved daily on your work, or are you just a glutton for punishment?
+Are you an artist, just out of college/grad school craving the feedback that you once received daily on your work, or are you just a glutton for punishment?
 Fear no more, because Crit Club is here!
 A site where you can post work for your peers to tear apart for your betterment...or detriment.

 On Crit Club you can:
 - Post Artwork